Samyush/AppDev2ndCW-2020-21/AppDev2ndCW/README.md

 Controller method work

 1-> HomeController ->  1.
 Index() ->
 					   2. Login() -> retuns login view
-					  2. [HttpPost]Login() -> to authorize a user, logs in if the credentials are correct
+					   3. [HttpPost]Login() -> to authorize a user, logs in if the credentials are correct
-					  3. Logout() -> logs out the user and deletes the cookie
+					   4. Logout() -> logs out the user and deletes the cookie

 2-> AdminConroller ->  1.
 Home() -> View with addition of adding customers, users and edit users
 					   2. AddUser() -> View with Add user layout
 					   3. [HttpPost]AddUsers() -> to insert new user details to the database
 					   4. ManageUsers() -> to get all the user values from the database and display in the data table
 					   5. DeleteUsers(int id) -> takes id of the selected user and deletes the data from database
 					   6. EditUsers() -> need to pass id while calling this method, edits the user's data'
 					   7. AddCustomer() -> View with Add customer layout
 					   8. [HttpPost]AddCustomers() -> to insert new customer details to the database
 					   9. ManageCustomers() -> to get data of customer from database and display in datatable
 					   10. DeleteCustomers(int id) -> deletes the selected customer
 					   11. EditCustomers() -> need to pass id, edits the customer data

 3-> UserServices ->    1.
 GetUserById(int id) -> Gets the current user's id
 					   2. TryValidateUser() -> checks if the credentials entered while logging in is registered in the database or not. also generates a list of claims which consists of the logged in user's information

+4-> BooksController -> 1.
+BooksInventory()
+					   2. AddBook() -> taking author and category values to drop down
+					   3. [HttpPost]AddBook() -> to add new book data
+					   4. DeleteBooksInventory(int id)
+					   5. EditBooks -> need to pass id while executing
+					   6. Category()
+					   7. AddCategory()
+					   8. DeleteCategory()
+					   9. EditCategory() -> need to pass id while executing
+					   10. AddAuthor() -> display author data
+					   11. [HttpPost]AddAuthor() -> add new author
+					   12. DeleteAuthors(int id)
+					   13. EditAuthors() -> need to pass id while executing

 Date: 27th April 2021
 samyush- logout directed to index.html